-Valid student parking permits must be displayed at all times in the vehicle when parked on campus.
+Valid student parking permits must always be displayed in the vehicle when parked on campus.
 Parking is restricted to designated student parking areas according to assignments by campus police.
 There is access to the F.L.
 Atkins Building via shuttle bus from distant lots.